-But, on to the stuff you’re really dying to know about-the different types of interview styles you could come across during the process of getting in to a PA school.
+But, on to the stuff you’re really dying to know about – the different types of interview styles you could come across during the process of getting in to a PA school.
 I’m going give a brief synopsis of each, as well as some tips on how to prepare and do well.
+This is the start of my interview #FuturePAFriday series, so look forward to getting quite a few topics about interviews over the next few weeks!

-This is one of the “standard” interview styles that you may face.
-In fact, most of you interviews are probably going to be this way.
-This is great for you, because this style is probably the easiest to practice for and has the most advice out there.
+This is one of the standard interview styles that you may face.
+In fact, most of your interviews are probably going to be this way.
+Which great for you, because this style is probably the easiest to practice for and has the most advice out there.
+I definitely recommend reading over some sample questions and getting an idea of how you would answer.

-- You can easily practice for this, and if you’ve ever had any sort of interview before it was probably like this.
+- Chances are that if you’ve ever had any sort of interview before it was probably this style.
+Its one of the most common methods of interviewing individuals.

-- Its a little more intimate which makes it a little easier to answer those sensitive questions
+- Its a little more intimate which makes it a little easier to answer those sensitive questions.
+One or two is bound to come up in your interview (like “tell me about your most influential patient”)

-- You only get one interview for the process, which means you only get one shot.
-If you screw up, you don’t have a second person like in the one-on-two who might not have been offended.
+- You might only get one interview for the process, which means you only get one shot.
+If you screw up, you don’t have a second person like in the one-on-two.

-- There is such a thing as too prepared for the interview.
-Don’t memorize your answers and try to regurgitate them.
+- Like I mentioned above, there is such a thing as too prepared for the interview.
+Don’t memorize your answers and sound rehearsed.
+It can be SO tempting to be overly prepared, but sometimes you just need to let things flow naturally.

 - Do your research online.
 Look up tips on eye contact, using your hands while you talk, etc.